 He has worked as a professional photographer for over 20 years in all areas of photography including photojournalism, commercial, and fine art.
 His work has been featured in Black and White Magazine, Wired, de Young Museum press, New York Times, San Francisco Chronicle, San Diego Reader, Punk Planet, Art in America, Maximum Rock n' Roll, Thrasher Magazine, as well as private and public collections all over the world.

 Philip spent 2 years living and working in Shanghai, Guangzhou, Beijing, Hong Kong, and Taipei.
-He taught art, lectured, was an activist for free speech/creative practices, exhibited in major art fairs and exhibitions, participated in a 6 month artist residency, and created a new series entitled, "There's Nothing To See Here" to be released in late 2017.
+He taught art, lectured, was an activist for free speech/creative practices, exhibited in major art fairs and exhibitions, participated in a 6 month artist residency, and then moved to Orlando, Florida where he currently resides.